-- 5 years commencing 1 January 2006 - Base salary reviewed annually, currently \$140,000 plus 10% superannuation, subject to review annually on the anniversary of the Company's listing on the ASX. - Annual bonus, either by way of cash or shares or options in the Company in manner to be agreed and determined by the Board. - Other benefits including a vehicle to be leased by the Company for the exclusive use of the executive director, fully maintained and run, mobile phone and notebook with internet. - The Company may pay a termination benefit in lieu of notice, being the amount payable for the termination period of 6 months, where termination is for other than misconduct or illness - Written notice of six months to terminate the agreement if Mr Ailakis becomes incapacitated by illness or accident for a period of 6 months in any 12 month period. - One-off bonus of 1,500,000 options to purchase fully paid ordinary shares were granted on 10 April 2006, 750,000 at 25 cents expired on 31 December 2008 and 750,000 at 50 cents expired on 31 December 2009.
-These options have lapsed.
+- Base salary reviewed annually, currently \$180,000 (as of 1 January 2011) plus 10% superannuation, subject to review annually on the anniversary of the Company's listing on the ASX. - Annual bonus, either by way of cash or shares or options in the Company in a manner to be agreed and determined by the Board.

+- Other benefits including a vehicle to be leased by the Company for the exclusive use of the executive, fully maintained and run, mobile phone and notebook with internet. - The Company may pay a termination benefit in lieu of notice, being the amount payable for the termination period of 6 months, where termination is for other than misconduct or illness. - Written notice of six months to terminate the agreement if Mr Ailakis becomes incapacitated by illness or accident for a period of 6 months in any 12 month period.